We’re reader-supported. Purchases via our links may earn us a commission, at no extra cost to you.

 Table of contents

-- 1 Conducting Market Research to Determine Demand and Competition
+- 1 Conducting Market Research to Evaluate Demand & Competition

 - 1.1 Defining Your Ideal Customer Base: A Crucial Step in the Research Process